hanlin487/ECS150p2-User-Level-Thread-Library/REPORT.md

 ### Semaphore Functionality

+Lots of the semaphore functions make calls to functions in *uthread.c* or
+*queue.c* in order to implement the correct functionality.

 - `sem_create()` takes argument **count** and allocates and initializes a new
-semaphore with count **count**
+semaphore with count **count**.
 - `sem_destroy()` checks to make sure the semaphore exists and the waiting list
-is empty then destroys the waiting list and the semaphore after
+is empty then destroys the waiting list and the semaphore after.
 - `sem_down()` will decrement **count** of the current semaphore by 1 if the
-**count** > 0 else the currently running `thread` that calls it will be added
+**count** > 0 else call `uthread_current` to get the *RUNNING* thread and adds
-to the waiting list and become blocked to wait for the semaphore to be
+it to the waiting list and blocks it.
-available
--
+- `sem_up()` will check if **count** is 0 and dequeue the oldest thread in the
+waiting list if the waiting list is not empty.
+Otherwise increment the count
+if the count is > 0 or the waiting list is empty.

+### Semaphore Testing

+Semaphore testing is done with the included testing programs in the `apps`
+library.